 You have also the ability to search by prefix, as seen below, allowing you to easily find all the charts in a dashboard.

-We aim for simple and this idea is easy to implement, helping to better organize the charts within the iDashboards system.
+We aim for simple and this idea is easy to implement and can help you better organize your data and charts within the iDashboards software.